ELANSURIYAA/PySpark_CodeEnhancement_home_tile_reporting/Output/DI_Data_Technical_Specification_SN.md

 =============================================
 Author: Ascendion AAVA
 Date:
-Description: Technical specification for integrating SOURCE_TILE_METADATA into Home Tile Reporting ETL pipeline
+Description: Technical specification for Home Tile Reporting ETL enhancement with new SOURCE_TILE_METADATA integration
 =============================================

 # Technical Specification for Home Tile Reporting Enhancement

 ## Introduction

+### Overview
 This technical specification outlines the enhancement of the existing Home Tile Reporting ETL pipeline to incorporate the new `SOURCE_TILE_METADATA` table.
-The enhancement will enrich the reporting capabilities by adding tile metadata information such as tile names, categories, and active status to the existing aggregated metrics.
+The enhancement will enrich the reporting capabilities by adding tile metadata information to provide better business context and categorization for analytics and reporting.

-### Business Objective
+### Business Requirements
-The enhancement aims to provide business users with enriched reporting capabilities by including tile metadata in the daily summary reports, enabling better categorization and analysis of tile performance metrics.
+- Integrate tile metadata (tile_name, tile_category, is_active) into existing reporting tables
+- Enhance daily summary reports with business-friendly tile names and categories
+- Filter out inactive tiles from reporting to ensure data accuracy
+- Maintain backward compatibility with existing data pipeline
+- Support idempotent processing for daily partition overwrite

 ### Scope
-- Integration of `SOURCE_TILE_METADATA` table into the existing ETL pipeline
+- Modification of existing ETL pipeline (`home_tile_reporting_etl.py`)
-- Enhancement of target tables to include metadata fields
+- Updates to target data models to include metadata fields
-- Updates to aggregation logic to incorporate metadata enrichment
-- Maintenance of existing functionality and performance
+- Implementation of source-to-target mapping with transformation rules
+- Ensure data quality and consistency across all reporting tables

 ## Code Changes